grepeverything/Solana-Paper-Wallet-with-Staking/README.md

 The nonce account can remain active for future transactions or the rent amount can be recovered.

-Recover rent amount to the hot wallet (nonce-authority)
+Recover rent amount to the hot wallet (nonce-authority):

 ```bash
 solana withdraw-from-nonce-account nonce-account.json hot-wallet.json 0.0015